 The end of March is a great time of year for endurance athletes.
 There’s so much enthusiasm in the air, so many incredible goals being set, and so many early-season triumphs to cheer about.
 For coaches, this is the time when we get to talk about race tactics and strategies, in addition to power numbers and fitness markers.
-For me that’s the fun stuff.
-I like the science of training, but I love the passion for winning
+For me, that’s the fun stuff.
+I like the science of training, but I love the passion for winning.

 This was drilled into my head when I was in a breakaway in a small race in Europe about 30 years ago.
 My director pulled up alongside me in the car and told me to stop taking pulls.
 I didn’t listen.
 He pulled up alongside me again a little while later and told me that if I kept pulling and got dropped from the break because of it, then I was just an idiot.
 That got my attention.
 I thought I was being smart and doing the honorable thing by continuing to pull through.
 But it was a race, and the finish was what mattered.[blog_promo promo_categories=”coaching” ids=”” /]

 Drafting is about conserving energy so you have more power for crucial moments later on.
 Don’t drift out of the draft in tailwind sections; stay on the wheel and coast.
 Save energy.
-Don’t get lazy when the pace is low, stay in the wheels.
+Don’t get lazy when the pace is low, stay on the wheels.
 When you stick your nose into the wind, make sure it’s for a good reason.

-The final hour is when you’re glycogen stores are depleted, your hydration status is compromised, and your core temperature is likely to be elevated.
+The final hour is when you’re glycogen stores are likely depleted, your hydration status is compromised, and your core temperature is likely to be elevated.
 By keeping that food in your pocket and bottle in the cage, you’re just adding to the recovery work you’re going to need to do in order to perform well the next day.

 Training your strengths is easy.
 It’s fun, and it feeds your ego.
 Winning is never easy, but it’s the most fun and even better for your confidence.
 If you want to win, you can’t just do the fun stuff in training.
 You have to do the work that pushes you outside your comfort zone and builds the skills and fitness that will support – and even elevate – your strengths.

-Always remember that performance is more than power numbers, and that while fitness is a necessary component of winning, it’s your passion and intelligence that matter even more.
+Always remember that performance is more than power numbers and that while fitness is a necessary component of winning, it’s your passion and intelligence that matter even more.

 Carmichael Training Systems